JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_2.md

 > “What a travesty upon the infinite character of God! this teaching that his fatherly heart in all its austere coldness and hardness was so untouched by the misfortunes and sorrows of his creatures that his tender mercies were not forthcoming until he saw his blameless Son bleeding and dying upon the cross of Cavalry!”
 >
 > “But the inhabitants of Urantia are to find deliverance from these ancient errors and pagan superstitions respecting the nature of the Universal father.
 The revelation of the truth about God is appearing, and the human race is destined to know the Universal father in all that beauty of character and loveliness of attributes so magnificently portrayed by the Creator Son who sojourned on Urantia as the Son of Man and the Son of God.”
-(The URANTIA BOOK [UB 4:5.6-7](/en/The_Urantia_Book/4#p5_6))
+(The URANTIA BOOK <a id="a54_456"></a>[UB 4:5.6-7](/en/The_Urantia_Book/4#p5_6))

 ## The First Australian Urantia Book Booth